cutec-chris/Pas2JS_Widget/README.md

 # Pas2JS Widgetset
 Pas2JS Widgetset is a RAD Framework to develop Web Applications like to develop Windows Applications.

-Support for JQuery, Bootstrap.
+### Thanks
 This project is only possible thanks to [Freepascal](https://www.freepascal.org/ "Freepascal"), [Lazarus](https://www.lazarus-ide.org/ "Lazarus") and the fabulous compiler [Pas2JS](http://wiki.freepascal.org/pas2js "Pas2JS")